tensorflow/tflite-micro/python/tflite_micro/README.md

 [RecordingMicroAllocator] 'Persistent TfLiteTensor quantization data' used 64 bytes with alignment overhead (requested 64 bytes for 4 allocations)
 [RecordingMicroAllocator] 'Persistent buffer data' used 640 bytes with alignment overhead (requested 608 bytes for 10 allocations)
 [RecordingMicroAllocator] 'NodeAndRegistration struct' used 440 bytes with alignment overhead (requested 440 bytes for 5 NodeAndRegistration structs)
+Number of resource variables the model uses = 0
 ```

 10016 bytes is the actual memory arena size.